The Laundronauts: Production

 After releasing a three-song 45 RPM EP in May 2008, recorded locally, the band decided to look for a studio that would better realize the sound that Horak and Wynne had in mind for the full-length album.
 They found Detroit producer, Jim Diamond, known for his work with The White Stripes, The Von Bondies, The Romantics and other notables.

-"The band’s first [album], Come Clean, a fuzz-bomb of bubbly garage rock, was recorded in Detroit with producer and one-time Dirtbombs bassist Jim Diamond (the White Stripes, Mooney Suzuki, Electric Six), a producer of note in the garage-rock revival community."
+"The band's first [album], Come Clean, a fuzz-bomb of bubbly garage rock, was recorded in Detroit with producer and one-time Dirtbombs bassist Jim Diamond (the White Stripes, Mooney Suzuki, Electric Six), a producer of note in the garage-rock revival community."

 The Laundronauts chose to work with Diamond in Detroit at his analog studio, Ghetto Recorders, to get the gritty sound they were looking for, "the sound of broken glass, spilled beer, hot rod engines, and burning pork."

 Live performance

 The Laundronauts' signature look is white-on-white uniforms with white-rimmed sunglasses.
 Live shows are bathed in blinding white light, smoke, bubbles, strobe effects, and a pneumatic laundry cannon that fires socks, undergarments, and the occasional Laundronauts T-shirt into the audience.
 All the devices used are custom designed by Stephen J, and triggered onstage as part of the performance.

-A critic from a Vancouver monthly music magazine says, "Really, they’re a giant washing machine of kick-assery whomping and rattling around the stage, and one wouldn’t hesitate to witness their fury live."
-The Laundronauts have had their live performances highlighted as a tourist attraction in their home town of Victoria, BC.
+A critic from a Vancouver monthly music magazine says, "Really, they're a giant washing machine of kick-assery whomping and rattling around the stage, and one wouldn't hesitate to witness their fury live."
+The Laundronauts have had their live performances highlighted as a tourist attraction in their home town of Victoria, British Columbia.

 Band members

 Gareth Wynne: bass and lead vocals.
 Born in Yellowknife, Northwest Territories.

 Germán Ebert: drums and backing vocals.
 Germán was born in Montevideo, Uruguay and grew up in Buenos Aires, Argentina.
 His musical credits include drumming for Los Barreiro (Buenos Aires, Argentina) and touring as the drummer for the L.A. rockabilly band 3 Bad Jacks.
 Ebert replaced original drummer Gordon Marshall in December 2009.

 Gord Marshall: drums and backing vocals.
 Originally from Halifax, Gord has drummed for many Canadian independent musical acts, including the Vinaigrettes, the Drastics, and Grrr!.
 Gord was the original drummer for the Laundronauts and his work is heard on all of the Laundronauts' releases.

 Stephen J. Horak: guitar and vocals.
-Born and raised in Calgary, AB.
+Born and raised in Calgary, Alberta.
 He created the band's pedal-operated laundroscope (capable of filling a venue with bubbles in seconds) and pneumatic laundry cannon featured in the live shows.
 Horak used upwards of ten guitar pedals during a live show.
-Horak was also one of the founding members of Bovine Love Jelly, who toured with Sloan in the early ‘90s.
+Horak was also one of the founding members of Bovine Love Jelly, who toured with Sloan in the early 1990s.